Pitriss/multispawn/README.txt

 List all available spawns

 Credits:
-Thanks to fairiestoy and Ritchie for suggestions, advices and testing, lathan for language fixes and sending patches.
+Thanks to fairiestoy and Ritchie for suggestions, advice and testing, lathan for language fixes and sending patches.

 Licence: WTFPL